Nonequilibrium dynamical cluster theory: Summary

-{\it Summary.} We have first formulated the nonequilibrium dynamical cluster theory to investigate the effect of nonlocal spatial correlations on nonequilibrium many-body systems by systematically changing the cluster size.
-We then applied the method to the interaction-quench problem for the Hubbard model in one and two dimensions, and found a peculiar momentum-dependent relaxation of quasiparticles in 2D.
-This may open an interesting avenue for probing marginal Fermi liquids in nonequilibrium.
-On the methodology, we fould in the benchmark for 1D a good convergence for local properties, while the accuray of non-local quantites is limited due to our perturbative solution of the impurity problem.
-Therefore, it will be important to test the cluster approach also using alternative nonequilibrium impurity solvers, such as NCA in the strong coupling regime \cite{Eckstein2010}, or Monte Carlo solvers on smaller clusters in the weak-coupling regime \cite{WernerOkaMillis2009}.
-An interesting prospective application of the cluster method combined with weak-coupling perturbation theory is the simulation of the real-time dynamics of systems with long-range order (e.g. $d$-wave superconductivity or charge density waves), which is inaccessible by lattice perturbation theory.
+We have formulated the nonequilibrium dynamical cluster theory, which enables one to investigate the effects of nonlocal spatial correlations on nonequilibrium many-body systems by systematically changing the cluster size.
+We have applied the method to the interaction-quench problem for the Hubbard model in one and two dimensions, and found a peculiar {\it momentum-dependent relaxation} of quasiparticles in 2D.
+This should be experimentally observable by means of time-resolved ARPES measurements, and such experiments may open an interesting avenue for probing marginal Fermi liquids in nonequilibrium.
+We have also applied the method to the Hubbard model driven by a dc electric field, and found an enhancement of the Bloch oscillations, compared to the result predicted by DMFT.

+Benchmark calculations in 1D revealed a good convergence for local properties, while the accuray of non-local quantites is limited due to our perturbative solution of the impurity problem.
+Therefore, it will be important to test the cluster approach by also using alternative nonequilibrium impurity solvers, such as NCA in the strong-coupling regime,\cite{Eckstein2010} or quantum Monte Carlo (QMC) solvers on smaller clusters in the weak-coupling regime.\cite{WernerOkaMillis2009} While these cluster solvers cannot access large cluster sizes, such as our $N_c=16\times 16$ for the 2D Hubbard model, due to the exponentially scaling computational cost, for local and quasilocal quantities such as nearest-neighbor correlation functions the cluster-size dependence can be eliminated even with small clusters.
+For example, one may be able to reach $N_c=8$ with the QMC solver or $N_c=4$ with the NCA solver.
+The $N_c=8$ cluster can distinguish the nodal [$\bm k=(\pi/2,\pi/2)$] and antinodal [$(\pi,0)$ and $(0,\pi)$] sectors, where the momentum-dependent relaxation is most evidently observed.
+An interesting prospect of the cluster method combined with weak-coupling perturbation theory will be the simulation of the real-time dynamics of systems with long-range order (e.g. $d$-wave superconductivity or charge density waves), which would be inaccessible by lattice perturbation theories.